 To achieve those objectives, the LEAN project will provide 2 main Intellectual Outputs:

 O1 : Training programme on agroecological and organic agronomic knoledge and entrepreneurial skills for new and young farmers

 O2 : In depth case studies on accomplished farmers

 Main results produced within (1) are a training needs assessment, Open Educational Resource modules on agroecological and organic farming and guidelines for learners and facilitators.
 The training system approach is based on the educational method ‘flipped classroom training’ during which learners use the training resources on their own before engaging discussion with the facilitator.
 This independent training system will allow every learner to advance at their own pace and to acquire knowledge according to their own specific experience.
 The case studies (2) will analyse the practices implemented by the farmers and propose feedbacks and tips for the learners.
 Three case studies per country represented in the consortium will be carried out.

 Through the combination of online training material, case studies, best practices examples, and face-to-face exchanges, the learning programme will offer a complete and enriching training for new farmers.
-The training modules will be freely accessible on an online platform where interactions between learners, facilitators and other stakeholders will be encouraged.
-More generally, the LEAN project is expected to contribute to the european agricultural model transition towards more sustainability and viability.
+The training modules are freely accessible on an online platform where interactions between learners, facilitators and other stakeholders will be encouraged.

 The project consortium is composed of six European organisations form five EU countries.
 The partnership is established between vocational education organisations, research and consulting organisations, and NGO, all of them working in the field of agriculture.

 |Information and knowledge dissemination | Socio-economics of farm business ||